noodlecollie/v2mp/V2MP.md

 * If the number of bytes to write is non-zero, this implies indirect data transfer. `LR` holds the address of the data to be written (it is assumed that there is a buffer at this address which holds at least the specified number of bytes to write).
 * If the number of bytes to write is zero, this implies direct data transfer of a 2-byte word. `LR` holds the little-endian word to write.

 After the write, `R1` is set to indicate how many bytes were actually written.
 For a direct data transfer this should usually be `2`, but may be `1` if there was only 1 byte of space left in the mailbox.
 If there is more data to come in subsequent writes, and the mailbox still has space, then the port remains writeable.
 Otherwise, it switches to not being writeable.
-A query should be used to determine when the port has become readable again.
+A query should be used to determine when the port has become writeable again.

 `SR[Z]` is set if the mailbox has been completely filled, and otherwise is cleared.